Below you can find out what the partnership will do and how it will do it.

 What are the aims of our Valuing People groups?

-- To make sure that for people with a learning disability and families have a voice and help develop their local communities to be inclusive.
+- To make sure that people with a learning disability and families have a voice and help develop their local communities and universal services to be inclusive.

-- To provide local information to the partnership board.
+- To provide local information to the partnership board and to cascade information from the board through their networks.

-- To pass information to everyone about the development of local services and make sure people know what is happening and what they have to do.
+- To pass information to everyone about the development of local services and make sure people know what is happening and what they must do.

 - To work together to share information from and to organisations/groups that members represent and wider networks.